MileHacker Logo

 Safety & Risks

 China generally has a low violent crime rate, and Jingmen is considered a safe city for residents and visitors alike.
-Petty crime, like pickpocketing, can occur in crowded tourist areas or busy markets.
+Petty crime, like pickpocketing, can take place in packed tourist locations or busy markets.

 Natural Disaster Risks